EcoDensity

 The EcoDensity Initiative was officially launched in 2006 in Vancouver, British Columbia, Canada, in conjunction with the World Urban Forum.
 The initiative was a response to deconcentration of urban land use due to urban sprawl.
 The initiative used density, design and land use as catalysts towards livability, affordability and environmental sustainability.
-The program aimed to reduce car reliance, deliver more efficient urban land use, improve green energy systems and build a resilient and adaptable community.
+Some of the program's objectives were to reduce car reliance, deliver more efficient urban land use, improve green energy systems and build a resilient and adaptable community.
 In high-density urban areas, utilizing the existing infrastructure and transit and community amenities tends to lead towards a more sustainable and livable state.
 Accordingly, EcoDensity was designed to strategically enhance densification with the primary aim of efficiently structured neighbourhoods, denser urban-patterns and increased affordable housing.

 Etymology

 The "eco" in EcoDensity stands for both ecology and economy (affordability).
 "Density" in urban planning refers to upward or more compact construction, as opposed to urban sprawl.